mcarbonneaux/vagrant-kubeadm-cluster-mca/README.md

 ![image](schema.png)

-# to create simple web pod (nginx) with loadbalancer dsr
+# To create simple web pod (nginx) with loadbalancer dsr

 the k8s cluster are already configured to support loadbalancer type.